jacrys/bshambaugh/README.md

 - 🔭 I’m currently working on ...

+- (1) experimenting getting a cryptographic co-processor to sign messages: https://github.com/bshambaugh/getCryptoChipWorking7 couple this with (2)

-- converting the data from a sensor into a format that can be signed. https://github.com/bshambaugh/changearray : (converting a binary string of bits to string of bytes in hexadecimal & converting float to a binary string of bits)
+- (2) converting the data from a sensor into a format that can be signed. https://github.com/bshambaugh/changearray : (converting a binary string of bits to string of bytes in hexadecimal & converting float to a binary string of bits)
 seeAlso: https://www.youtube.com/watch?v=yFi4LcselCc